-Overview: Tehama County prohibits the use or possession of drugs or alcohol on the job and

-Applicable to: All employees, including elected officials.

-Guidelines: Tehama County is committed to enhancing the safety, health, and well-being of employees and the people they serve.
-This rule is in support and compliance with free workplace.

-Tehama County Resolution (#95-1991) which declares Tehama County to be a drug-
+- Overview: Tehama County prohibits the use or possession of drugs or alcohol on the job and reporting to work or the work site under the influence. - Applicable to: All employees, including elected officials. - Guidelines: Tehama County is committed to enhancing the safety, health, and well-being of employees and the people they serve.
+This rule is in support and compliance with Tehama County Resolution (#95-1991) which declares Tehama County to be a drug-free workplace.